by Tim Gilmore, 1/1/2021

 City directories, 1955, list the Sistrunk Brothers, “cnfrs” (confectioners abbreviated), each with their own Creamette, Elwyn Sistrunk on Main Street, Claude G. Sistrunk on Post.
 When the original Creamette opened in Murray Hill, high school football fans, according to a framed and faded and undated newspaper article beside the Dreamette menu, wrapped between 1500 and 1800 people down Post Street and Edgewood Avenue, waiting in line.
 Claude died in 1971, but his original Creamette had become the Dreamette when new owners bought it in ’69.
 Elwyn died in ’94, aged 89, his Creamette having long been Gary’s until Gerald Harper sold it in ’88.

 Alma Geoghagan doesn’t know what happened to Gary, didn’t know his last name was Harper.
-In 1992, she opened her own place called Gary’s International Ice Cream and Sandwiches.
+In 1992, she reopened the business as Gary’s International Ice Cream and Sandwiches.
 She’s obviously not Gary’s daughter, as many people still think.
 She grew up eating ice cream at Gary’s and says it “devastated” her when it closed.
 “Gary was just a li’l old man.
 I was just 23 when I bought the business.”
 When the film crew shooting Sudden Terror: The Hijacking of School Bus #17, directed by the actor Paul Schneider, met each morning at Gary’s in 1995, they decided to put the crew in the movie.

 In Margolies’s famous photograph, a photo of Gary’s Special hangs over a “Closed Wednesday” sign in the window between the glass blocks.
 Nathalie Starling says, “That looks like my green Plymouth Fury parked on the street.”
 She remembers dipping cones into butterscotch, chocolate or strawberry.
 Beside a “Dip Top” sign in the front window, plastic stencil letters promise “Ice Cream + Sherbert [sic] Cones Vanilla Chocolate Strawberry Butter Almond Peach Lime Pineapple.”